 There is an abandoned silver mine with wrecked and twisted structures.
 It’s like you’ve walked back in time.
 It’s interesting and eerie at the same time.
 Make sure to stop and soak in what might have been so long ago!

-Yes the picture is real!
+Yes, the picture is real!
 Beautiful, right?
 Hanging Lake is a crystal-clear, travertine lake located high atop the cliffs of Glenwood Canyon.
 The hike is only a mile, but it’s steep with lots of rock scrambles.
 If you normally use hiking poles, I wouldn’t here.
 They can be cumbersome.
-I added this to our list because of it’s amazing beauty and wonder.
+I added this to our list because of its amazing beauty and wonder.
 Hanging Lake is a geologic wonder.
 They ask that you not touch the lake at all.
 Not even dip your toe in it.
 It’s a perfectly balanced ecosystem.
 When you get there, you’ll see!
 Please make sure you follow their rules.
 No animals allowed, so leave your pup home on this trip.
-I wanted to add this to our list even though the lake is becoming a very popular summer-time hike.
+UPDATE: In an effort to help keep control of the number of people, this hike is now by reservation only.
+So do your research.
+You can find more information here.

 Flying Saucer House